rundeck/docs/docs/learning/howto/acl_basic_examples.md

 feed:
   enable: true
   title: "Getting Started with ACLs"
-  description: "Test Description"
+  description: "Trouble with ACLs?
+Use this to get started."
-  updated: new Date(2013, 6, 14)
+  updated: "2013-06-14"

 ---